Meyaal/gitpod-full-template/README.md

 ## Yoga Mayoo

 Is a webbsite about a small yoga studio in Stockholm that offers yoga classes.
+The site is basic and clear.

 ***